SubhadityaMukherjee/handwriting_recog_codes/README.md

 - While you are still in the container, you can run the following commands to reproduce the results.
 - cd /hwr/src/iam
 ### Testing
 - For a folder of images.
 (Can just be run directly).
-The results will be saved in the folder results/predictions.txt
+The results will be saved in the folder results/iam_predictions as requested
   - python3 test.py --folder somefolder/
 - For a single image.
 (Can just be run directly)
   - python3 test.py --imagepath someimage.jpg